 Wat Suwan Dararam is the only temple in Ayutthaya still inhabited by monks.
-The wall painting are quite extraordinary (but difficult to get a decent shot of… ;-))!
+The wall paintings are quite extraordinary (but difficult to get a decent shot of… ;-))!

 Wat Chai Wattanarm.
 This temple is on the other side of the river and I highly recommend you do a boat trip around the island one late afternoon.
-It’s a great way to see things from the river, they make a few interesting stops on the way – and time it so you’ll end up at Wat Chai Wattanarm at sunset – which is without doubt the best place to be in Ayutthaya at sunset!
+It’s a great way to see things from the river.
+A few interesting stops on the way are made and everything is timed perfectly so you end up at Wat Chai Wattanarm at sunset.
+This is without doubt the best place to be in Ayutthaya at sunset!
 It’s stunning!

 I know it doesn’t sound like much.
-Eight temples.
-In two days.
-There are many – MANY – more but with time for lunch, ice creams and “roti sai mai” (try it – it’s sweet and hard to describe but it’s a must try in Ayutthaya!) this was all we managed in two days.
+Eight temples in two days.
+There are many – MANY – more temples worth checking out but with time for lunch, ice creams and “roti sai mai” (try it – it’s sweet and hard to describe but it’s a must try in Ayutthaya!) this was all we managed in two days.

-And the best part of it all is that when all the other guests go back to Bangkok in the evening you have the place pretty much to yourself.
-Understand; this is a small city and there’s not much to do – but it’s a pleasure to see the quite side of Ayutthaya after a long day with hordes of busses and visitors.
+And the best part of it all?
+When all the other guests go back to Bangkok in the evening you have the place pretty much to yourself.
+Please note that this IS a small city and there’s not much to do apart from visiting temples.
+However it is a pleasure to see the quite side of Ayutthaya after a long day with hordes of buses and visitors.